 If you just discovered your girlfriend or partner is pregnant, you’re probably experiencing many emotions yourself.
 Pregnancy is not just a women’s issue, and it is important for men to know how they feel about the pregnancy as well.
 However, men and women tend to adjust to an unplanned pregnancy at different rates, which may cause some conflict for the couple.
 Men have little control over decisions once a pregnancy exists.
 This can be difficult to come to terms with.

 - How will her decision regarding this pregnancy affect me?

 - What if my girlfriend and I don’t agree?

-- How will my girlfriend respond to an abortion?
+- How will my girlfriend be affected by an abortion?

 - What can I do if I don’t agree with the decision my girlfriend is making?

 - I’m not sure I’d be a good parent.

 - She won’t listen to me.

 - I wish there was more I could do, but I don’t know what to do.

 - I don’t want her to make this decision without me.